-Since 1981, CDBG funds have been granted to the Village of Mount Prospect by the Department of Housing and Urban Development (HUD).
-These funds are intended to create viable communities by providing decent housing, a suitable living environment and expanded economic opportunities for low- and moderate-income persons.
-For more details on the CDBG Program, view the CDBG reports below.
-The Village currently commits CDBG funds to a number of Public Service Agencies that provide services to Mount Prospect residents.
-Many of these services are housing-related such as homeless prevention, emergency housing, transitional housing programs or housing for adults with developmental or intellectual disabilities.
+Since 1981, the Village of Mount Prospect has received an allocation of Community Development Block Grant (CDBG) funds from the U.S. Department of Housing and Urban Development (HUD).
+CDBG funds are intended to create viable communities by providing decent housing, a suitable living environment and expanded economic opportunities for low- and moderate-income residents.

 The Village is an "entitlement community" (having a population over 50,000) and develops its own program and funding priorities.
 HUD requires the Village to adopt a Five-Year Consolidated Plan and an Annual Action Plan.
 The Consolidated Plan explains the community's needs and priorities as well as the programs and projects it intends to fund.
 The Annual Action Plan explains how the Village will use CDBG funds during the individual fiscal year.